 Brakes are AP5200, 4 pot calipers with 330 mm discs.
 It's a pity to hide them behind the wheels though.
 I bet these will stop the car on a sixpence even if I use custard as brake fluid.

-Created a 45 degree angle by chamfering the top 1/3rd off the pads with the Dremel and flat file, and I took off about 2 mm off the top of the backing plate.
-The I refitted and put a smear of grease on them.
+Created a 45-degree angle by chamfering the top 1/3rd off the pads with the Dremel and flat file, and I took off about 2 mm off the top of the backing plate.
+Then I refitted and put a smear of grease on them.

 The mod' in the picture might look a bit scratty, but it looks better than in the picture.

 Fitting the body: On my command, we eased the front of the body down and located it over the framework by the back of the engine bay.
 We then eased the back-end down.